EvanBacon/expo-dom-components-canary-example/README.md

-# Experimental DOM Components with Expo Canary
+# Expo DOM Components Demo

-This project demonstrates how to use experimental [DOM components](https://docs.expo.dev/guides/dom-components/) with Expo canary.
+This project demonstrates how to use [Expo DOM components](https://docs.expo.dev/guides/dom-components/).

-Your best bet is to use dev clients (`npx expo run`), but you can also try running this in Expo Go but YMMV until Expo SDK 52 is released.

 This demo has a template UI from: